Transatlanticism: Composition

-Throughout its eleven tracks, Transatlanticism is a concept album exploring themes of isolation, sorrow, and long-distance romance.
+Throughout its eleven tracks, Transatlanticism is a sonic narrative exploring themes of isolation, sorrow, and long-distance romance.
 Lauren Viera at the Chicago Tribune categorized the album's contents as "earnest love songs and bittersweet ballads."
+Though many have suggested the album is a concept album, it was not conceived as such; Gibbard suggested that the ways in which songs are sonically stitched gave listeners the impression.
 When creating the LP, Gibbard felt "fascinated with the idea of geographic barriers as metaphors for personal, emotional barriers."
 The album's title is a word Gibbard created to reference the Atlantic Ocean's vast reach and its ability to separate individuals.
 Harmer looked up the word and discovered it indeed already existed, having been used in science journals.
 The inspiration for the album's title track came from Gibbard observing individuals saying goodbye to each another at Heathrow Airport, and knowing that they may not see one another for some time.
 "I had this fantastic idea of what if people were just able to transport themselves across the places or events that separated them," Gibbard told writer Andy Greenwald on the song's genesis.

 Prior to creating the album, Gibbard felt increasingly exhausted with touring, and had a relationship fall apart because of being away for so long.
 These experiences comprised what Gibbard reflected on as the "lowest" year in his life, and influenced the songwriting on Transatlanticism profoundly.
+After this breakup, Gibbard floated from fling to fling—"that general mid-20s malaise," he said, which informed his lyricism.
 He began to focus more on songwriting as a career.
 He was aiming to complete one song per day, and for the album, he brought the band 25–30 demo tracks.
+Gibbard wrote the songs between August 2001 to the spring of 2003.
 Much of Gibbard's lyrics were composed during a "period of exile" when he was living in San Francisco, house-sitting for John Vanderslice, the artist and owner of Tiny Telephone Studios.
 Walla considered Gibbard's writing an improvement on past releases, later calling it "some of the most genuine and straightforward writing he's ever done, really open and unguarded in a way that was kind of new."
 His work with Tamborello informed his songwriting for Transatlanticism, with particular emphasis on redeveloping songs and deciding what to leave in or out.
 Gibbard would submit his songs to the band, who from there would take them and redevelop them.
 The musicians would take each song, break it back down to its melody and lyrics, and completely re-work the original arrangement if they felt it creatively necessary.
 "By asking for, and allowing more input from all of us, we could all help each other to explore new territory and take a few more risks," Harmer said.